 Headquartered in Washington, DC, NHCOA has been a strong voice dedicated to promoting, educating, and advocating for research, policy, and practice in the areas of economic security, health, and housing for more than 30 years.

-Hispanic seniors currently represent 7% of the U.S. older adult population, and by 2050, they will make up 20% of the nation’s older adults.
+In 2014, there were 3.6 million older adult Hispanics, constituting 8% of the older population in the US; this number is expected to grow to 21.5 million by 2060.
 In light of the rapid growth of the Latino aging population, NHCOA also empowers Hispanic older adults and families through leadership development to enable them to age with dignity and become their own best advocates.